Recycling is NOT The Answer

 I gathered dozens of cigarette butts and several lighters on the beach, here are a few examples:

-I also picked up plastic tips from Swisher Sweets, which if you’re not familiar, are inexpensive flavored tip cigarillos.
+I also picked up plastic tips from Swisher Sweets, a brand of inexpensive flavored tip cigarillos.

 What can you do?